hashgraph/hedera-smart-contracts/contracts/hts-precompile/README.md

 ## HTS Precompile methods

-The following table highlights the coded HTS precompile methods and their availbility in the Hedera network exposed via the `0x167` address.
+The following table highlights the coded HTS precompile methods and their availability in the Hedera network exposed via the `0x167` address.

 | Function Name                             | hash          | Consensus Node Release Version | HIP                              | Method Interface | Comments
 |-------------------------------------------|---------------|--------------------------------|----------------------------------|------------------|---------------|